serauff/pds2425_project_docs/docs/source/data_generation.rst

 >>>      if re.search(r"\[",df_qa['answers_ft'].iloc[i]) != None:
 >>>           print(df_qa['answers_ft'].iloc[i])
 >>> #prints answers with square brackets

+Another option to check if corresponding rows remain is to use the :py:func:`search_squares` function.

+.. autofunction:: data_gen.search_squares

+It expects a DataFrame and a column to search for square brackets.

 To counteract this, we call the :py:func:`data_gen.clean_df` function.
 The function expects multiple parameters:
 A parameter describing the dataframe to be cleaned, `df`.